TyGosley/readme-generator/README.md

 Your README will be generated and placed in the "dist" folder.

-If you are unsure what to include in your read me, please click on the link below.
+If you are unsure what to include in your README, please click on the link below.

 [How to create a Professional README](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)